drittich/screen-grab/README.md

-A Windows screen-grab utility created by vibe coding.
+A Windows screen-capture utility created by vibe coding.

 ## Usage